lamnhan/seminjecto/README.md

 ## Benefits

-- One approaching to any project
+- One approaching for any project
 - Clean project structure
 - No need for extra IOC libraries
 - Easy to test (using [@lamnhan/testea](https://github.com/lamnhan/testea))